redhat-openstack/website/source/uncategorized/neutron-with-existing-external-network.html.md

 These instructions have been tested on Centos 7.

-Initially, follow the quickstart guide but stop when you see the first "packstack --allinone" at Step 3, instead do:
+Initially, follow the [Quickstart](Quickstart) but stop when you see the first "packstack --allinone" at Step 3, instead do:

     # packstack --allinone --provision-demo=n